 To explain: My son Jake (he’s a high school senior) needed help feeding the fish at Central Campus over spring break.
 Central Campus is a regional academy of the Des Moines Public School District in Des Moines, Iowa.
 The campus provides extended and unique learning opportunities to students.

-Jake is a student in the Aquarium Science program, taught by Kirk Embree.
-In the program, students experience aquatic animal husbandry and aquaculture in a new facility modeled after a public aquarium.
+Jake is a student in the Aquarium Science program taught by Kirk Embree.
+Students experience aquatic animal husbandry and aquaculture in a new facility modeled after a public aquarium.
 The “fish” are on the 3rd flood of the “old tech high building” and you have to see it.
 It’s very impressive.
 The entire building is getting an incredible face lift (it used to be a Ford assembly plant).
 I’m proud of what DMPS is doing to improve learning environments.

-Last year, Jake and his cohort traveled to the Bahamas for a 10 day field ecology trip and explored the ocean…..and other areas of life while down there.
+Last year Jake and his cohort traveled to the Bahamas for a 10 day field ecology trip and explored the ocean.
+And other areas of life while down there too!
 He certified in scuba diving for the trip.
-What stories he shared… We are privileged to have this wonderful learning academy accessible for our youth!
+What stories he shared!
+We are privileged to have this wonderful learning academy accessible for our youth!
 Here’s a short video about the marine program.

 That would bite!

 To change tones of this post I have a question.
 Have you seen the movie Swimming With Sharks also known as The Boss and Buddy Factor?
 It’s a 1994 American comedy drama film directed and written by George Huang.

 Buddy Ackerman, an influential movie mogul, hires Guy, a naïve young writer, as his assistant.
 Guy who has just graduated from film school, believes that his new job is a golden opportunity.
 Despite warnings from Rex, the outgoing assistant who has become hardened under Buddy’s reign, Guy remains optimistic…Unfortunately, Buddy turns out to be the boss from hell…..

 The above is from From Wikipedia, the free encyclopedia.